mentayk/Boat_sales_analysis/README.md

 # Boat_sales_analysis

 # Objective:
-### Nearly New Nautical is a website that allows users to advertise their used boats for sale.
+### Boat Sales is a website that allows users to advertise their used boats for sale.
 The marketing team is preparing a weekly newsletter for boat owners.
 The newsletter is designed to help sellers to get more views of their boat, as well as stay on top of market trends.

 # Data:
 ### The dataset comprises of information on the following parameters: